-Experience historic maritime cities, where innovation meets the traditions of the past, plus the authenticity of iconic windmills and the floral masterpiece of the colourful Dutch bulb fields.
+Experience historic maritime cities, where innovation meets the traditions of the past, plus the authenticity of iconic windmills and the floral masterpiece of the colorful Dutch bulbfields.

 PERFECT FOR...
-Experiencing historic maritime cities, where innovation meets the traditions of the past, plus the authenticity of iconic windmills and the floral masterpiece of the colourful bulbfields.
+Experiencing historic maritime cities, where innovation meets the traditions of the past, plus the authenticity of iconic windmills and the floral masterpiece of the colorful Dutch Bulbfields.

-The stunning bulbfields really are an amazing sight.
-In Keukenhof Park there are a staggering 7 million blooms covering 80 acres in a riot of colour whilst imaginative landscaping shows off mother-nature at her outstanding best with shimmering lakes, water-gardens and flowering shrubs of every hue.
+The stunning Dutch Bulbfields really are an amazing sight.
+In Keukenhof Park there are a staggering 7 million blooms covering 80 acres in a riot of color while imaginative landscaping shows off Mother Nature at her outstanding best with shimmering lakes, water-gardens and flowering shrubs of every hue.

 You will also explore the Ijsselmeer, the inland lagoon created by the damming of the Zuider Zee in the 1930’s and discover the series of beautiful villages along its shore which have made their living from the sea for centuries.
 It was from here during the 16th century Golden Age, that the Dutch roamed the world in search of the spices, silks and luxury goods which Europe’s aristocracy craved and today they are little changed since this time.
 Blend this with Amsterdam, one of Europe’s most vibrant and fascinating cities and a wonderful few days are in store.